recoveryplus/recoveryplus.github.io/step-3.md

 i) What you believe becomes your reality. ii) What you believe you will find evidence to support.

+### Q3) Consider the image below.
+What could it mean?
+For example, it could be a chart, or a crossroad.
+What other interpretations could there be?

+### Q4) In Q3, you have demonstrated that there are a number of interpretations for a given stimuli eg. a picture.
+Write about how this phenomena could apply to conclusions you have made about past events in your life and the beliefs you have created.

-### Q3) Given that your previous beliefs created how you feel, what would you now like to believe about:
+### Q5) Given that your previous beliefs created how you feel, what would you now like to believe about:
 - yourself?
 - the meaning of your life?
 - death?